 ERP usually has the most modules and the most control over finances and transactions with other resources.
 CRM has the details of the extremely important customer relationships.
 The case management system is the master of coordinating who controls and supervises the projects.
 PIM controls the machines’ life cycles, history, drawings, and all marketing materials.
 Who then has the most legitimate right to rule them all?

 In this situation, a so-called integration engine can act as a digital diplomat and send appropriate messages with data between the various systems.
 A smart integration engine can also initiate very complex workflows completely controlled by different conditions and conditional chains.

 With the integration engine in place, the real paradox still remains.
 Shared data does not mean shared processes.
 The systems’ individual strengths and specific business logic used to perform their primary tasks make them limited when they are supposed to lead entire process flows.
 Nor do they have the natural conditions to provide a good overview of several different roles.
-Although all systems have full access to each other’s data, their flows and tools are adapted for groups of specialists with different tasks and information needs.
-Thus, the problem is not only where common data should be stored and calculated, but which meeting place is most suitable for the users.
+All systems have full access to each other’s data.
+However, their flows and tools are adapted for groups of specialists with different tasks and information needs.
+Thus, the problem is not only where common data should be stored and calculated.
+It’s also about which meeting place is most suitable for the users.

-Trying to design a universal system optimized for a large number of people in development, production, sales, service, and finance, etc. directly contrasts two sayings: ‘Nothing is impossible’ and ‘a compromise is a solution where no one is really satisfied’.
+Trying to design a universal system and system support optimized for a large number of people in development, production, sales, service, and finance, etc. directly contrasts two sayings: ‘Nothing is impossible’ and ‘a compromise is a solution where no one is really satisfied’.